Roger Clemens: Boston Red Sox (1984–1996)

 The Red Sox did not re-sign Clemens following the 1996 season, despite leading the A.L. with 257 strikeouts and offering him "by far the most money ever offered to a player in the history of the Red Sox franchise."
 General Manager Dan Duquette remarked that he "hoped to keep him in Boston during the twilight of his career", but Clemens left and signed with the Toronto Blue Jays.

 The emphasis on the misquoted 1996 "twilight" comment took on a life of its own following Clemens's post-Boston successes, and Duquette was vilified for letting the star pitcher go.
 Ultimately, Clemens would go on to have a record of 162–73 for the rest of his career after leaving the Red Sox.
 Clemens recorded 192 wins and 38 shutouts for the Red Sox, both tied with Cy Young for the franchise record and is their all-time strikeout leader with 2,590.
-Clemens's overall postseason record with Boston was 1–2 with a 3.88 ERA, and 45 strikeouts, and 19 walks in 56 innings.
+Clemens' overall postseason record with Boston was 1–2 with a 3.88 ERA, and 45 strikeouts, and 19 walks in 56 innings.
 No Red Sox player has worn his uniform #21 since Clemens left the team in the 1996–97 offseason.

 Toronto Blue Jays (1997–1998)

 Clemens signed a four-year, $40 million deal with the Toronto Blue Jays after the 1996 season.
-In his first start in Fenway Park as a member of the Blue Jays, he pitched eight innings allowing only 4 hits and 1 earned run.
-16 of his 24 outs were strikeouts, and every batter who faced him struck out at least once.
+In his first start in Fenway Park as a member of the Blue Jays, he pitched eight innings, allowing only four hits and one earned run.
+Sixteen of his 24 outs were strikeouts, and every batter who faced him struck out at least once.
 As he left the field following his last inning of work, he stared up angrily towards the owner's box.

 Clemens was dominant in his two seasons with the Blue Jays, winning the pitching Triple Crown and the Cy Young Award in both seasons (1997: 21–7 record, 2.05 ERA, and 292 strikeouts; 1998: 20–6 record, 2.65 ERA, and 271 strikeouts).
 After the 1998 season, Clemens asked to be traded, indicating that he did not believe the Blue Jays would be competitive enough the following year and that he was dedicated to winning a championship.